magefunny/free-magento-theme-joomei/README.md

 <p>

 <p>
 We are willing to fix and update errors that arise.
 If you have request to change layout or feature.
 Please contact Email: cuongtd.tran@gmail.com or skype: hoanghondo_nd.
-We will charge a small fee for these requests
 </p>

 <ul>